mislav/blog/js/_posts/2010-05-07-semicolons.markdown

 ---
 title: Semicolons in JavaScript are optional
 layout: post
-description: Stop the FUD and relax.
-Semicolons in JavaScript are not needed.
+description: >
+  Relax.
+Your JavaScript doesn't need semicolons.
 ---

 JavaScript is a scripting language where semicolons as statement terminators are *optional*, as in: